Squid-Nayth/Squid-Nayth/README.md

 ## Hello there 👋
-I am a first-year computer science student.
+I am a 1st year  computer science student.
 Curious to explore the world of software development, I'm embarking on this journey, hoping to become as passionate about this field as I am about the one that inspired me to pursue it: video game creation.

 ## Skills